Aug 21, 2015

 Based on the new rules, any EU member state can request an audit of your files and this stored transaction information may be requested.

 The 2015 EU VAT rules require a digital service merchant to provide quarterly reports to their chosen tax jurisdiction.
 The Taxamo solution looks after this element of compliance.

-These requirements create another layer of complexity for merchants, one removed by Taxamo.
+These requirements create another layer of complexity for businesses, one removed by Taxamo.

 9. VAT exempt domestic sales

 For domestic sales many tax jurisdictions apply thresholds.
-While merchants still have to register for VAT and apply it on cross-border sales, Taxamo has a setting that enables merchants NOT apply VAT to domestic sales.
+While businesses still have to register for VAT and apply it on cross-border sales, Taxamo has a setting that enables businesses NOT apply VAT to domestic sales.

 10. Distinguishing between digital and physical goods

 Again, recognising that businesses often sell a combination of physical and digital products, Taxamo’s solution is also able to differentiate between physical sales from digital sales, and apply the VAT rate in accordance with the EU country from which your customer is purchasing.
 This differentiation of products is done at the integration stage.